Hazel R. O'Leary: Fisk University president

 Under O'Leary's leadership, Fisk went to court in December 2005 seeking a ruling that it could sell a portion of the university's Alfred Stieglitz Collection.
 Stieglitz's widow Georgia O'Keeffe had bequeathed the collection to Fisk with restrictions on its sale.
 O'Leary intended to use the proceeds of the sale to fund a new academic building, endow professorships, and rebuild the school's endowment, which had been drawn down several times before her arrival.
 The Georgia O'Keeffe Foundation opposed the sale, and later the Tennessee State Attorney General opposed any sale of the artwork out of state.
 Ultimately, after seven years of legal battles, the school was able to reach a deal with Crystal Bridges Museum of American Art in Arkansas to share the collection.
 At the time the deal was finalized, O'Leary said the arrangement was essential to keeping the university open.

 Amidst the public battle over attempts to sell the Alfred Stieglitz Collection, O'Leary quietly arranged to sell two other works of art, including a work by Florine Stettheimer.
 Fisk's board of trustees approved the sale in 2010 although it was not publicly disclosed until The New York Times reported it in 2016.
 O'Leary defended the decision to sell the artwork, saying it was done out of necessity amid financial difficulties.

-In 2012 O'Leary announced that she would retire at the end of the calendar year.
+In 2012, O'Leary announced that she would retire at the end of the calendar year.
 Her retirement was effective January 31, 2013.
 She was succeeded by H. James Williams.

 Other affiliations

-O'Leary has served as a director for Alchemix Corp. and CAMAC International Corporation.
+O'Leary has served as a director for Alchemix Corp. and CAMAC Energy.
 She also served on the board of directors for nonprofit organizations such as the Nashville Alliance for Public Education, the Nashville Business Community for the Arts, and the Arms Control Association, and as a trustee on boards of the World Wildlife Fund, Morehouse College, and The Andrew Young Center of International Development.

 Personal life

 O'Leary has been married three times.
 Her first marriage to Carl G. Rollins, Jr., ended in divorce.
-The couple had a son, also named Carl.
+The couple had a son, also named Carl, who became an attorney.
 O'Leary was briefly married to ABC News anchorman Max Robinson.
-In 1977 she met John F. O'Leary, then Deputy Secretary of Energy.
+In 1977, she met John F. O'Leary, then Deputy Secretary of Energy.
 They married on April 24, 1980, and remained married until his death from cancer in 1987.
-Her son is an attorney.

-In 1997 O'Leary joined a Presbyterian Church.
+In 1997, O'Leary joined a Presbyterian Church.
 She is a member of The Links.